-Tutoring: Free tutoring is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in Building 4, and at the Byron Martin ATC in Lubbock (34th and Avenue Q).
+Tutoring: Free tutoring is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in Room RC256 and in Building 8, and at the Byron Martin ATC in Lubbock (34th and Avenue Q).
 (Please remember to verbally request a tutor and to sign in when you seek the help of a tutor in each of these places.)

-Videotapes for this course are also available.
-Students are encouraged to view these tapes in room 116 or to check them out.
+Videos for this course are also available.
+Students are encouraged to view these by using the tapes in Room 116 or by accessing them online via YouTube.